Casey Anthony Speaks Out 9 Years After Caylee's Death

 Casey now lives with private detective Patrick McKenna, who was the lead investigator on her defense team.
 She does social media searches and investigative work for Patrick, who was also the lead investigator for O.J.
 Simpson.
 Casey sees "a lot of parallels" between herself and the NFL player, who was acquitted of killing Nicole Brown Simpson and Ronald Goldman in 1995.

-Why share her story now?
 As Casey herself told The Associated Press, "I don't give a s--t about what anyone thinks about me.
+I don't care about that.
 I never will.
 I'm OK with myself.
 I sleep pretty good at night."